plotly/dash-labs/docs/07-LongCallback.md

 DashLabs introduces a new callback decorator called `@long_callback`.
 This decorator is designed to make it easier to create callback functions that take a long time to run, without locking up the Dash app or timing out.

 `@long_callback` is designed to support multiple backend executors.
 Two backends are currently implemented:
- - FlaskCaching backend that runs callback logic in a separate process.
+ - A [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/) backend that runs callback logic in a separate process and stores the results in a Flask-Caching cache.
 This is the easiest backend to use for local development.
- - Celery backend that runs callback logic in a celery worker and returns results to the Dash app through RabbitMQ or Redis
+ - A [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) backend that runs callback logic in a celery worker and returns results to the Dash app through a Celery broker like RabbitMQ or Redis.

 The `@long_callback` decorator supports the same arguments as the normal `@callback` decorator, but also includes support for 3 additional arguments that will be discussion below: `running`, `cancel`, and `progress`.

-## Activating Long-callback
+## Enabling long-callback support
-In Dash Labs, the long-callback functionality is activated using the `LongCallback` plugin.
+In Dash Labs, the `@long_callback` decorator is enabled using the `LongCallback` plugin.
 To support multiple backends, the `LongCallback` plugin is, itself, configured with either a `FlaskCachingCallbackManager` or `CeleryCallbackManager` object.
 Furthermore, in addition to the `LongCallback` plugin, the `FlexibleCallback` and `HiddenComponents` plugins must be enabled as well.
-Here is an example of configuring an app to use the FlaskCaching backend.
+Here is an example of configuring an app to enable the `@long_callback` decorator using the Flask-Caching backend.

 ```python
 import dash